mendechris/mendechris.github.io/essays/return-of-the-javascript.md

 ## WOD WAR I

-Prior to this class, I had never heard of Athletic Software Engineering.
-In Theory, it sounds
+Prior to this class, I had never heard of Athletic Software Engineering (ASE).
+After reading Dr. Johnson's essay on the subject,

 ## Okay!